The Rise and Fall of the Initial Era: Introduction

 The role of technology in facilitating or restricting the disclosure of author information has pivotal import.
 For example, while current practices do not mandate the encoding of gender data in author identities, this omission has been significant in fields where research outcomes vary with the researcher's gender \cite{sorge_olfactory_2014,katsnelson_male_2014,reardon_sex_2017}.
 The decision not to maintain detailed records of authors' gender or ethnicity is influenced by contemporary societal norms, yet future scholars might view this lack of information as a critical oversight, akin to how the absence of affiliation details in early scholarly works is perceived today.

 Perhaps more importantly than the needs of future scholars, the increase in transparency afforded by first author names plays a daily role in how we experience research.
 First names, in the ethnicities and genders that they suggest, provide an, albeit imperfect, high-level reflection of the diversity of experiences that are brought to research.
-It is just as important to see ourselves reflected in the outputs of the research careers that we choose to pursue, as the voices that represent us on panels at conferences.
+It is just as important to see ourselves reflected in the outputs of the research careers that we choose to pursue as in the voices that represent us on panels at conferences; recent work suggests that demographic representation in the scholarly record is materially linked to the diversity of innovation that science produces \cite{hofstra_diversity_2020}.
 This highlights the non-neutral role of technology in the representation of individual-related information.

 The interplay between technological and societal changes, each influencing the other in complex ways, is also evident in the shifting patterns of co-authorship in scholarly papers.
 Historical analysis (see Fig.~\ref{F2}) reveals a shift in the modal average number of authors from one to gradually increasing numbers of participants over time, reflecting the changing sociology of research.
 Analysis of the locations of researchers shows the fundamental nature of research community \cite{adams_fourth_2013}.